 The Coarse section has 10 waters to fish in the Furness area, with the majority being at the Roanhead complex.
 All sorts of fish are stocked to cater for all types of anglers from pleasure to specimen.
 (Please refer to Club Rules for waters open to unaccompanied juniors.)

-There are 3 carp waters within the complex, High pond, Burn Hole, and Rita, all of which boast double figure fish and High pond currently holds the club record for a carp at 37lb-9oz.
+There are 3 carp waters within the complex, High pond, Burn Hole, and Rita, all of which boast double figure fish and High pond currently holds the club record for a carp at 43lb10oz.
 These waters also double up as match venues along with Low pond as there are also a good head of smaller fish, Roach, Bream, Tench and Perch, to be had by the pleasure or match angler.
-There is also a regular match series both for senior & junior members, and an evening series which all start in June through to October.
+There is also a regular match series both for senior & junior members, and an evening series which all start in april through to march.
 Plus the normal Xmas match.

 Please Note: A new fence has been erected around High pond to protect our fish stocks.
 Access is via a steel gate.